-Each jurisdiction has a responsibility to address its share of the countywide housing need.
-The county and cities will collect and report housing data to help evaluate progress in meeting this shared responsibility.
-The county will help coordinate a transparent data collection and sharing process with cities.
-Further detail on monitoring procedures is contained in Appendix 4.
+Each jurisdiction has a responsibility to plan for and accommodate its share of the countywide housing need.
+The County and cities will collect and report housing data at least annually to help evaluate progress in achieving the goals and advancing the policies of this chapter.
+The County will help coordinate a necessary data collection and reporting process with cities.
+Further detail on monitoring and reporting procedures is contained in Appendix 4.